sen-tou/stvbyr-tech/content/blog/mount-volumes-with-sshfs-in-manjaro-from-synology.md

 ---
 title: "Mount Volumes with sshfs in Manjaro from Synology"
-summary: ""
+summary: "Sshfs is a great option if you want to connect to a remote file system securely"
 date: 2022-07-31T19:36:02+02:00
-draft: true
+draft: false
 translationKey: "mount-volumes-with-sshfs-in-manjaro-from-synology"
-image: "home-header.png"
+image: "images/mount-volumes-with-sshfs-in-manjaro-from-synology/cover.png"
+social_image: "images/mount-volumes-with-sshfs-in-manjaro-from-synology/twitter.png"
 categories:
     - Synology
     - Linux
 ---

 Recently I decided to try manjaro on an old laptop that I may take with me while traveling.
-So far I used a synology that I only set up in my local LAN to access the file system.
+So far I used a synology that I only set up in my LAN to access the file system.

-I used DDns for quite some time to access it on the go.
+I used DDNS for quite some time to access it on the go.
 But that only worked through DSM web UI so far.
 Now I want to be able to access it securely from anywhere.